Sage/carbon/docs/tutorials/carbon-rails/hello-world.md

 </html>
 ```

 Please note that we have moved JS assets to the bottom of the `body`.
-This is important to rendering the page successfully.
+This is important for rendering the page successfully.

 For some Rails applications, you may want to keep the React assets separate.
 In this case, ensure you render the additional assets to the layout and add them to the precompilation config option in your app.

 ### Rails Controller and View

-Using Rails controller generator lets create a user page:
+Using Rails controller generator let's create a user page:

 ```shell
 rails generate controller user index
 ```

-Lets make the `user#index` our root:
+Let's make the `user#index` our root:

 ```ruby
 # config/routes.rb